Sikan777/ParkSense-AI/README.md

 ---

-ImageHub is a REST API application implemented using the FastAPI framework.
+ParkSense is a REST API application implemented using the FastAPI framework.
 It allows users to upload, manage, and share photos, and interact through comments.

 ---